Another great breakfast at the hotel on the morning of day 3.

 Coffee & cake to share at Café Life.

-Braving the rain as we head west along Bridges Street.
+Braving the rain again as we head west along Bridges Street.

 Burning incense and prayer cards at Man Mo Temple.